Election Administration

 New Research on Individual Electoral Registration - Policy ImplicationsWhat is election administration?

 Election administration is about how the electoral register is compiled, how votes are cast and then how they are counted.
 For example, is voter registration automatic?
 Do citizens have to visit a polling station in order to vote, or can vote via the post or internet?
+Is voter registration automatic – or does it require the citizen to register themselves?

 It is important because it can influence how many people vote, how easy it is to conduct fraud, whether we have confidence in the integrity of elections and sometimes even who wins elections.